adambard/learnxinyminutes-docs/self.html.markdown

 Methods are like blocks but are not within a context but are the values of slots.
 Unlike Smalltalk, methods by default return their final value not 'self'.

 ```
-"Here is an object with one assignable slot 'x' and a method 'reduceXTo: y'"
+"Here is an object with one assignable slot 'x' and a method 'reduceXTo: y'.
+Sending the message 'reduceXTo: 10' to this object will put
+the object '10' in the 'x' slot and return the original object"
 (|
     x <- 50.
     reduceXTo: y = (
         [x > y] whileTrue: [x: x - 1].
         self)
 |)
-"Sending the message 'reduceXTo: 10' to this object will put the object '10' in the 'x' slot and return the original object"
+.
 ```

 # Prototypes